S1robe/Virtual-Machine-Guides/Windows 10-11/readme.md

 ---

-The reason for this is because if you run out of space, youll have a headache later on for performance hits.
+If you run out of space, youll have a headache later on for performance hits.

 ---